How Long Can a Medical Certificate Cover?

 1) The condition and expected recovery time

-Many short illnesses have predictable recovery windows.
+Many short illnesses have expected recovery windows.
 For example, mild viral symptoms may only justify a short period, while more severe infections, significant migraines, or gastro illness with dehydration risk may justify longer.
 Injuries can also vary widely: a minor sprain might need short rest and modified duties, while more serious injuries can justify longer absence or restrictions.

-Doctors are careful not to “over-certify” because extended time off without reassessment can be unsafe if the condition is worsening or if complications develop.
+Doctors are careful not to over-certify because extended time off without reassessment can be unsafe if the condition is worsening or if complications develop.
 They may prefer review points to ensure the plan remains appropriate.

 2) Functional impact and job demands